-4. Income Taxes
+6. Income Taxes

-For the six months ended June 30, 2022, we recognized \$5 million of income tax expense, representing a negative effective tax rate of 4%, compared to an income tax expense of \$2 million, representing a negative effective tax rate of less than 1% for the six months ended June 30, 2021.
-The decrease in the effective tax rate for the six months ended June 30, 2022 as compared to the same period in 2021 was primarily due to a increase in valuation allowance recorded in the current period and various discrete items recorded in each of the respective six month periods.
+For the six months ended June 30, 2023, we recognized an \$8 million income tax expense, representing an effective tax rate of less than 1%, compared to an income tax expense of \$5 million, representing an effective tax rate of less than 1% for the six months ended June 30, 2022.
+The effective tax rate remained relatively flat for the six months ended June 30, 2023 as compared to the same period in 2022 primarily due to an increase in valuation allowance recorded in the current period and various discrete items recorded in each of the respective six month periods.
 The difference between our effective tax rates and the U.S. federal statutory income tax rate primarily results from valuation allowances, our geographic mix of taxable income in various tax jurisdictions, tax permanent differences and tax credits.

 In assessing the realizability of deferred tax assets, management considers whether it is more likely than not that some portion or all of the deferred tax assets will not be realized.
 The ultimate realization of deferred tax assets is dependent upon the generation of future taxable income during the periods in which those temporary differences become deductible.
 We consider the scheduled reversal of deferred tax liabilities, projected future taxable income, and tax-planning strategies in making this assessment.
 We believe it is more likely than not that the results of future operations will not generate sufficient taxable income in the U.S. and in certain foreign jurisdictions to realize the full benefit of its deferred tax assets.
-On the basis of this evaluation, as of June 30, 2022, a cumulative valuation allowance of \$443 million has been recorded to recognize only the portion of the deferred tax asset that is more likely than not to be realized.
+On the basis of this evaluation, as of June 30, 2023, a cumulative valuation allowance of \$515 million has been recorded to recognize only the portion of the deferred tax asset that is more likely than not to be realized.
 The amount of the deferred tax asset considered realizable, however, could be adjusted if estimates of future taxable income during the carryforward period are reduced or increased.

 We recognize liabilities when we believe that an uncertain tax position may not be fully sustained upon examination by the tax authorities.
 This evaluation requires significant judgment, the use of estimates, and the interpretation and application of complex tax laws.
 When facts and circumstances change, we reassess these probabilities and record any changes in the consolidated financial statements as appropriate.
-Our net unrecognized tax benefits, excluding interest and penalties, included in our consolidated balance sheets, were \$81 million and \$85 million as of June 30, 2022 and December 31, 2021, respectively.
+Our net unrecognized tax benefits, excluding interest and penalties, included in our consolidated balance sheets, were \$69 million and \$76 million as of June 30, 2023 and December 31, 2022, respectively.

-5. Credit Losses
+7. Credit Losses